RhodeionRX/BookReader_API/README.md

 ```bash
 cp .env.example .env
 ```
-Configure the database connection if needed in the `.env` file.
+In the `.env` file, configure the database connection if needed.

 **Notice**: The application is configured to use PostgreSQL as its Database Management System(**DBMS**).
 Using other **DBMS**s could potentically cause errors.